Civil-Service-Human-Resources/registered-learners-bulk-upload/README.md

 ## Setup

-Requires: python -version 3
+Requires: python (version 3)

+Install the required dependencies:
-As always, first run `pip install -r requirements.txt`
+- run `pip install -r requirements.txt`
-- On Macbook `pip install -r requirements-macbook.txt`
+- or for Macbook run `pip install -r requirements-macbook.txt`

 Set the following properties in a `.env` file (or as system env vars):